-The Company and its Board of Directors are focused on building and maintaining a socially responsible and sustainable business that succeeds by delivering long-term value for our stockholders.
-Set forth below is an overview of the Company's ongoing process to implement ESG strategies.
+The Company and its Board of Directors are focused on building and maintaining a socially responsible, environmentally sustainable, and ethically governed business that succeeds by delivering long-term value for our stockholders.
+Set forth below is an overview of the Company's ongoing process to implement environmental, social, and governance ("ESG") strategies.